Interpolating Feigin-Frenkel Duality at the Critical Level to Matrices of Complex Size: Drinfeld--Sokolov Reduction of gl-lambda and po-lambda

-Khesin and Malikov applied Drinfeld-Sokolov reduction to $\fr{gl}_{\lambda}$, obtaining a Poisson structure on $\Psi DS_{\lambda}$ that coincides with the generalized second Adler-Gelfand-Dickey bracket \cite[Theorem 3.8]{Khesin_Malikov_DS_reduction}.
-We denote the corresponding algebra of functions by:

-Similarly, applying Drinfeld-Sokolov reduction to $\fr{po}_{\lambda}$ yields a Poisson structure on the space of \emph{self-adjoint} pseudodifferential operators of complex rank, $\Psi DS^{SA}_{\lambda}$, with algebra of functions denoted by $\cW(\fr{po}_{\lambda})$.
-This agrees with the restricted second Adler-Gelfand-Dickey bracket.

-To our knowledge, these Poisson structures have not yet been formulated in the language of Poisson vertex algebras.
-To that end, we extend the work done in \cite{ADG_SKV} to pseudodifferential operators of complex rank by describing the natural Poisson vertex algebra structure on $\cW(\fr{gl}_{\lambda}), \cW(\fr{po}_{\lambda})$ obtained via Adler maps of complex rank.

-It should be noted that De Sole, Kac, and Valeri \cite[Section 2.3]{ADG_SKV} described the Poisson vertex algebra structure on pseudodifferential operators of rank $N$ arising from a generic Adler map.
-Furthermore, Feigin, Rybnikov, and Uvarov \cite{Rybnikov} interpolated the higher Gaudin Hamiltonians associated to $\fr{gl}_n$ and showed that, in the supercase, the pseudodifferential operators one should consider are ratios of certain differential operators (see \cite[Section 7]{Rybnikov}).
-A similar story may emerge in the context of super Feigin-Frenkel duality at the critical level.
+The role of Part II is to supply the Poisson vertex algebra form of this complex-rank Adler--Gelfand--Dickey theory.
+The constructions of Khesin--Zakharevich and Khesin--Malikov produce the corresponding Poisson-geometric structures on pseudodifferential symbols, but the comparison with the Feigin--Frenkel center requires a more algebraic object: a differential algebra of coefficients equipped with an explicit $\lambda$-bracket.
+We construct this structure by extending the Adler map formalism of \cite{ADG_SKV} to pseudodifferential symbols of complex degree and to the relevant localizations of \(\C[T]\).
+This produces the Poisson vertex algebras which are the complex-rank Adler presentations used throughout Part II.
+It should be noted that De Sole, Kac, and Valeri \cite[Section 2.3]{ADG_SKV} described the Poisson vertex algebra structure on pseudodifferential operators of rank $N\in \Z_+$ arising from a generic Adler map.
+Furthermore, Feigin, Rybnikov, and Uvarov \cite{Rybnikov} showed that, in the supercase, the pseudodifferential operators one should consider are ratios of certain differential operators (see \cite[Section 7]{Rybnikov}).
+A similar story may emerge in the context of super Feigin--Frenkel duality at the critical level.